justdeko/piley/README.md

 ### Built With

-piley is a native Android app built with Jetpack Compose.
-The following libraries were used:
+piley is built with Jetpack Compose Multiplatform.
+Other following libraries were used:

 * [Room](https://developer.android.com/training/data-storage/room) for data storage
 * [Material3 UI Elements](https://developer.android.com/jetpack/androidx/releases/compose-material3)
   and Compose navigation
+* [FileKit](https://github.com/vinceglb/FileKit) for multiplatform file pickers
 * Various Jetpack Compose and AndroidX dependencies for specific functionality

 <p align="right">(<a href="#readme-top">back to top</a>)</p>